shgopher/iam/README.md

 ## 许可证

 IAM is licensed under the MIT.
-See [LICENSE](LICENSE) for the full license text.
+See [LICENSE](LICENSE) for the full license text.。